-- React calmly so as not to frighten the child - Tell the child he/she is not to blame and that he/she was right to tell - Take what the child says seriously, recognising the difficulties inherent in interpreting what is said by a child who has a speech disability and/or differences in language - Keep questions to a minimum but ensure a clear understanding of what has been said - Reassure the child but do not make promises of confidentiality which might not be feasible in the light of subsequent developments - Make a full record of what has been said, heard and/or seen as soon as possible
+- React calmly so as not to frighten the child - Tell the child that they are not to blame and that they were right to tell - Take what the child says seriously, recognising the difficulties inherent in interpreting what is said by a child who has a speech disability and/or differences in language - Keep questions to a minimum but ensure a clear understanding of what has been said.
+Ensure any questions are open, and not leading. - Reassure the child but do not make promises of confidentiality which might not be feasible in the light of subsequent developments - Make a full record of what has been said, heard and/or seen as soon as possible, using the child's words as much as possible